nfb77

 Research Interests: Political economy, markets and inequality, financialization, quantatitive methods

-I am an doctoral student in Sociology & Social Policy at Harvard University and an affiliate of the Center for American Political Studies and the Institute for Quantitative Social Science.
+I am a doctoral student in Sociology & Social Policy at Harvard University and an affiliate of the Center for American Political Studies and the Institute for Quantitative Social Science.
 Broadly, my research investigates how various market structures and interventions affect economic inequalities at both the local and global scale.
+Currently, my work focuses on U.S. housing markets, examining the intersection of local politics, financialization, and inequality.

 I hold a BA in Economics and Quantitative Social Science (interdisciplinary) from Vanderbilt University.
 I am a lifelong Tennessean, but I have also lived briefly lived in Uppsala, Chicago, Milan, and Boston.
 In my spare time, I am a pick-up basketball enthusiest.